Group actions on stacks and applications to equivariant string topology for stacks: Functoriality of with respect to open embeddings

 { }

-In this section we show that the string bracket is functorial with respect to open embeddings (Proposition \ref{P:functoriality}).
-This will be used later on in describing the string bracket for 2-dimensional orbifolds.
+In this section we show that the Batalin-Vilkovisky structure and the string bracket are functorial with respect to open embeddings (Proposition \ref{P:functoriality}).
+This will be used later to describe the string bracket for 2-dimensional orbifolds.

 \begin{lem}{ } Let $\XX$ be a topological stack whose coarse moduli space $|\XX|$ is paracompact.
 Let $\FF$ be a metrizable vector bundle over $\XX$, and let $\UU \subset \FF$ be an open substack of the total space of $\FF$ through which the zero section $s \:\XX \to \FF$ factors.
-Then, the map $s \: \XX \to \UU$ admits a tubular neighborhood (\cite{BGNX}, Definition 8.5).
+Then, the map $s \: \XX \to \UU$ admits a tubular neighborhood \cite[Definition 8.5]{BGNX}.
 That is, there is a vector bundle $\N$ over $\XX$ and a factorization

 for $s$, where $i$ is the zero section of $\NN$ and $j$ is an open embedding. \end{lem}